mauriciogardden/GarddensPapyrusFunctions/README.md

 # GarddensPapyrusFunctions
 This is the source code of a Skyrim SKSE Plugin that adds new functions and events to papyrus.
 Please note that it was created with help of AI, as I'm no dev.

+This was created using the 'Hello World' template as a base: https://github.com/SkyrimScripting/SKSE_Templates

 Here is the list of new functions it adds: